coder/coder/docs/admin/reference-architectures.md

 ## Scale tests methodology

-Scaling Coder involves careful planning and testing to ensure it can handle more users without slowing down.
+Scaling Coder involves careful planning and testing to ensure it can handle more load without compromising service.
 This process encompasses infrastructure setup, traffic projections, and aggressive testing to identify and mitigate potential bottlenecks.

 A dedicated cluster for Coder is Kubernetes cluster specifically configured to host and manage Coder workloads.
 Kubernetes provides container orchestration